quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part78_Classical_Condi.md

 :p How does the TD model explain extinction in higher-order conditioning?
 ??x
-The TD model explains extinction through the temporal difference error: \( \Delta w = \alpha [v(S_{t+1}, w_t) - v(S_t, w_t)] \).
+The TD model explains extinction through the temporal difference error: $\Delta w = \alpha [v(S_{t+1}, w_t) - v(S_t, w_t)]$.
 As CSB's associative strength decreases because it no longer predicts the US, this decrease propagates to CSA, reducing its own associative strength.

 This process mimics animal experiments where extinction trials disrupt the predictive relationship between a secondary reinforcer and the primary reinforcement (US), leading to decreased conditioned responses.
-The TD model captures this by updating \( \hat{v}(S_t, w_t) \) based on its predictions of future states, aligning with experimental observations.
+The TD model captures this by updating $\hat{v}(S_t, w_t)$ based on its predictions of future states, aligning with experimental observations.

 ```java
 public class Extinction {